 6. Keep email design and copy consistent

-If your website is governed by a palette of blue, white, and red, your email marketing should follow the same theme.
+If your website is governed by a palette of blue, white, and red, your email marketing should probably follow the same theme.
 If your content is usually rendered in a conversational tone and a specific font, your email copy should follow suit.

 In other words, remember to make sure that your email design and copy reflect the brand your customers know.